CapoVelo.com - - Francesco Moser

 Francesco Moser

-Happy birthday to Francesco Moser, who was born on this day in 1951.
+A belated happy birthday to Francesco Moser, who was born on June 19, 1951.

 Moser was one of the most dominant riders of his generation, winning everything from Grand Tours to the World Championship Road Race and prestigious One-Day Classics.